duoshock/UM-70/Assembly Guide.md

 <img src="images/Case_asm_B.jpg" width="400">
 </a>

-Place side panel and cover to the case, fasten it with M3 14mm screws.
+Place side panel and cover onto the case, fasten them with M3 14mm screws.
 Stick the rubber feet on and it’s done!

 ---